naja628/miniRT_perso/README.md

 	<intensity> can be any positive float.
 		It represents the distance at which objects hit straight-on by the light have 100% of their color.
-	<no-flare> : 0 or 1, if 1 the light source itself won't be visible. (default 0)
+	<not-visible> : 0 or 1, if 1 the light source itself won't be visible. (default 0)

 Shape declarations :
 <shape-type> <shape-specific-args> <color> [<diff-coef> <spec-coef> <refl-coef> <checker> <bump-map> <bump-map-height>]